 A federal refund policy will apply to all enrolled students receiving Federal Title IV funding and withdrawing from the College before 60 percent of the period of enrollment has been completed.
 Students earn their Title IV federal financial aid by attending class in person or participating in online classes.
 The law requires that when a student withdraws during a period of enrollment, the amount of financial aid that the student has earned up to that point is determined by a specific formula.
 A student's withdrawal date is the student's last date of attendance and for online classes, the last date of documented participation.
 Participation in an online class must be more than signing on.
 It can be assignment completions, group discussions, or discussions with the instructor.
-Based on the last date of attendance as determined by the instructor roster or by some type of participation in the class as noted by the instructor - if the student received less assistance than the amount that the student earned, the student will be able to receive those additional funds.
+Based on the last date of attendance as determined by the instructor - if the student received less assistance than the amount that the student earned, the student will be able to receive those additional funds.